 History of NWAF

-During our first 50 years, the Foundation operated as a traditional grantmaker, awarding short-term grants in a wide range of categories ranging from the arts to medical research to agriculture to poverty reduction.
+During its first 50 years, the Foundation operated as a traditional grantmaker, awarding short-term grants in a wide range of categories ranging from the arts, medical research, agriculture, and poverty reduction.

 In 1997, the Foundation recognized that its region includes communities facing persistent and devastating poverty, yet is home to some of the nation’s wealthiest and fastest-growing cities.
 Therefore, in late 1998, the Foundation embarked on a bold experiment—to narrow funding support, focusing on causes that seek to eliminate poverty in its region, and invest in these relationships over time to enact systemic change and bring about sustainable prosperity.

 In the following decade, the Foundation devoted more than $200 million to this mission.
 Foundation leadership adopted a new strategic plan in 2008 that seeks to answer one fundamental question: How can the Foundation most effectively use its assets to reduce poverty and advance sustainable prosperity in its service region?

 Today, Northwest Area Foundation supports the work of proven or promising organizations, entities that have either a demonstrated track record or are poised to do innovative or cutting-edge work to move people out of poverty and toward sustainable prosperity.
 In the spirit of the Foundation’s commitment to create sustainable change, it has conversations and builds relationships that promote proven and promising work in communities and the sharing of practical lessons learned.